In the words of Don Draper from Mad Men, “There’s no point in being creative if you can’t sell what you create.”

 What doesn’t count as an advertising expense?

 Advertising can shift into the gray area very quickly.
-You can spin almost anything as “marketing.”
+You can spin almost anything to sound like “marketing.”

-Here are some other big-ticket items you explicitly can’t deduct:
+Here are some big-ticket items you explicitly can’t deduct:

 Much like church and state, politics and taxes have a long and messy history.
 Consequently, the tax code was written to eliminate any chance of receiving a financial kickback from political activities.